 Update about Psychologica Belgica

 As from January 2014, Psychologica Belgica will be published as an open access journal by Ubiquity Press.
 Note that publication of accepted articles will be subjected to an author processing charge of £300 to cover publication costs.
 IMPORTANT NOTICE: FOR ARTICLES SUBMITTED BY BAPS MEMBERS, THERE WILL BE NO CHARGES.
-IN ORDER FOR THIS CONDITION TO APPLY, EITHER THE FIRST OR THE LAST AUTHOR OF THE ARTICLE NEEDS TO BE A BAPS MEMBER.
+IN ORDER FOR THIS CONDITION TO APPLY, EITHER THE FIRST OR THE LAST AUTHOR OF THE ARTICLE NEEDS TO BE A BAPS MEMBER FOR AT LEAST ONE YEAR.
 This applies to all articles as submitted from November 20th 2013.
 More information about Psychologica Belgica.
 To go directly to the online submission platform, see Ubiquity Press.

 The Belgian Association for Psychological Sciences (BAPS) organizes several activities among which: